opulence-singh/BANK-MANAGEMENT-SYSTEM/README.md

 # Description

-First you have to enter the password to get access to the main menu, if the password entred is wrong it will ask you to enter the password again(using goto function)
+First, you have to enter the password to get access to the main menu, if the password entered is wrong it will ask you to enter the password again(using the goto function)

-If the password is correct it will lead you to our customer account banking management sysatem where the user will get to choose between the following options:
+If the password is correct it will lead you to our customer account banking management system where the user will get to choose between the following options:

 1. Create your account
 2. Update information of existing account
 3. For transactions
-4. Check the details of existing account
+4. Check the details of the existing account
-5. Removing existing account
+5. Removing an existing account
 6. View customer's list
 7. Exit

-After the selection it will lead you to the respective window.
+After the selection, it will lead you to the respective window.

 # Create your account